Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 ## Education

 The most famous academy of Harr'qac is The University of Harr'qac.
 It was not originally a part of any city state, but a city was built around it during its construction.
 It's located on the island of Korm.
-The university takes almost whole island, with lots of parks, services, leisure areas and the like.
+The university takes almost the whole island, with lots of parks, services, leisure areas and the like.
 It is supported by other cities, as the global government meets there.

 Same as on Qerrbalak, each city state also has its own academy.